ADGEfficiency/dsr-rl/PITCHME.md

 Batches give a less accurate estimate of the gradient
 - this noise can be useful to escape local minima

-Bigger batch size = larger learning rate
+Larger batch size -> larger learning rate
-- larger batch size gives a more accurate estimation of the gradient
+- more accurate estimation of the gradient (better data distribution across batch)
-- so we can take larger steps
+- we can take larger steps

 ---
 ![lr_batch](assets/images/section_1/lr_batch.png)